mobxjs/mobx/docs/best/debugging-mobx.md

 })
 ```

-Enable trace by using the `reaction` argument of an reaction / autorun:
+Enable trace by using the `reaction` argument of a reaction / autorun:

 ```javascript
 mobx.autorun("logger", reaction => {